serenity-is/docs/framework/data-access/criteria.md

 ## Inline Values

-When one side of a comparison operator is criteria and the other side is an integer, string, date, guid, etc. value, it is converted to a parameter criteria.
+When one side of a comparison operator is criteria and the other side is an integer, string, date, Guid, etc. value, it is converted to a parameter criteria.

 ```cs
 new Criteria("Field1") == 1 &